Nowhere do the Scottish Highlands influence the Peoria Irish Fest more than in the Highland Games.

 It is reported that King Malcolm III of Scotland, in the 11th century, summoned contestants to a foot race to the summit of Craig Choinnich (overlooking Braemar).
 Some have seen this to be the origin of Highland games.
 However, modern Highland games are largely a Victorian invention, developed after the Highland Clearances.

 Saturday is an exhibition, with a friendly competition between Scotland and Ireland.
+Everyone can try the Highland Games on Saturday!
+Signup at the fest, at the Sports Field.
 On Sunday, you might see fewer smiles, as an actual competition takes place.
 Athletes compete in:

 Braemar Stone / Open Stone – Weighing 20-26 lbs. and 16-22 lbs. for men, respectively, this closely resembles the “shot put” event of modern track & field.